elizabethrakhibaby/DabaoBuddy/README.md

 The profile screen allows the user to view and edit his personal particulars.
 Users are also able to logout from the profile screen.

+Disclaimer: For the purposes of testing app features, instead of NUS food menu items, tagged menu items of restaurants are shown instead.
+This data is obtained through the integration of Yelp API in DabaoBuddy.